department-of-veterans-affairs/caseflow/reports/sql_queries/README.md

 To include a new SQL query for validation, add the incantations below in SQL comments.
 See `sql_spec.rb` and the other `*.sql` files for examples.

-- `RAILS_EQUIV`: identifies Rails code that is equivalent to the SQL query
+- `RAILS_EQUIV`: identifies Rails code that is equivalent to the SQL query.
+  If `array_output` appears in the query, the validator will automatically map the array into separate lines in the output file so that it will match the output from the executing the SQL query.
 - `POSTPROC_SQL_RESULT` (optional): identifies Rails code to postprocess SQL query results
 - `SQL_DB_CONNECTION` (optional): identifies the class on which to call